-If you are a music lover like me, when you travel to a new country, you include music-related activities to your itinerary.
-Whether it’s a record shop, concert or specialty music store, it’s going to be on your list.
+If you are a music lover like me, when you travel to a new country, you include music-related activities in your itinerary.
+Whether it’s a record shop, concert, or specialty music store, it’s going to be on your list.
 Los Angeles is known as the home of Hollywood glamour.
 But it’s not all about movie stars – LA has its own music scene and rich musical history, making it the ideal vacation spot for music fans.

 From seeing your favorite music star on the Hollywood Walk of Fame to visiting the legendary venues on Sunset Strip, there are so many attractions in LA for music fans.

 A music lover’s guide to Los Angeles, California… See Los Angeles through the eyes of a Music Lover

 1. Revel in rock history on the Sunset Strip

 On this famous stretch, which has long been the center of Los Angeles nightlife, there are still reminders of the musical past.
 Here, among the live-music clubs and looming billboards, rock legends were made.
 The strip, running about 1.5 miles (2.5 kilometers) along Sunset Boulevard, became a frequent haunt of musicians in the 1960s when exclusive nightclubs gave way to clubs and venues.
 David Bowie, Jimmy Page, Jim Morrison, and others frequently played and hung out at clubs like Whisky a Go-Go and The Roxy, which are still around today.